scmguireal/Predictive-Customer-Analysis/README.md

 # Problem Statement:
 * The information contained comes from the purchasing behavior of 2000 individuals when entering a physical FMC store, all data has been collected through the loyalty cards they use at checkout.
 We have pre-processed the data, encoded all variables numerically and dealt with missing values.
 In addition, we have restricted the volume of the data set and protected the privacy of the customers.
 * The purchase data was recorded at each time of purchase and does not contain all days for the past two years.
 It does include multiple entries for customers.
-The goal of the positioning portion is to use the segmentation information to accurately predict purchase probability, brand choice probability, and purchase quantities.
+The goal of the positioning portion is to use the segmentation information to accurately predict purchase probability and brand choice probability.

 # 1. Customer Segmentation
 ### Methods Used: